giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 ### Setting up secrets {#setting-up-secrets}

 The next step, you configure the keys used by `Flux` in the management cluster to decipher secrets kept in the repository.
-Our recommendation is to keep secrets encrypted in the repository together with your applications but if your company policy does not allow it you can use [`external secret operator`](https://docs.giantswarm.io/vintage/advanced/security/external-secrets-operator/) to use different sources.
+Our recommendation is to keep secrets encrypted in the repository together with your applications but if your company policy doesn't allow it you can use [`external secret operator`](https://docs.giantswarm.io/vintage/advanced/security/external-secrets-operator/) to use different sources.

 Giant Swarm uses `sops` with `pgp` for key management, creating master keys for all the `kustomizations` in the management cluster.
 In `kubectl-gs` you can generate a master and public key for the management cluster.